tranlehaiquan/coin-cc/README.md

 </p>

-> Cryptocurrency price ticker CLI.
+> 💰 Cryptocurrency price ticker CLI.

-Check coin prices, changes on your console.
+Check cryptocurrencies' prices, changes on your console.
 Best CLI tool for those who are both **Crypto investors** and **Engineers**.

 All data comes from [coinmarketcap.com](https://coinmarketcap.com/) APIs.